-You’ll need: Milk, Old Fashioned Oats, Cinnamon, Butter or margarine, eggs, brown sugar, peaches, baking powder, baking soda, salt, and vanilla.
+To make this Baked Peach Oatmeal Pudding you’ll need: Milk, Old Fashioned Oats, Cinnamon, Butter, eggs, brown sugar, peaches, baking powder, baking soda, salt, and vanilla.

 In a medium sized bowl, place melted butter, milk, vanilla, and eggs and stir up with a fork or whisk until well blended.